MKB-1/pokemon_viz/README.md

-  <h3 align="center">Pokemon Stats Vizualization & Legendary Pokemon Classification</h3>
+# Pokemon Stats Vizualization & Legendary Pokemon Classification

   <p align="center">
     Webscrapped Pokemon stats from <a target="_blank" href="https://pokemondb.net/">Pokemon Database</a> and visualized data using Matplotlib.
 Used webscrapped data to train classification models from Scikit-learn.
 Website built using Materialize and Django.